This is the second installment in the Best of Michigan Basketball series. Here we will take a look at the 10 Best Shooting Guards.

-Russell followed that season up by averaging 25.7 ppg and guiding Michigan to the National Championship game, they lost to UCLA 90-81.
+Russell followed that season up by averaging 25.7 ppg and he led Michigan to the National Championship game, they lost to UCLA 90-81.

 As a senior Russell averaged a school record 30.77 ppg and was named the National Player of the Year.
-Michigan lost to Kentucky in the Regional Finals of the NCAA Tournament.
 His career scoring average of 27.1 ppg is a school record.

-In his career Russell established Michigan records with 4 games over 40 points and 20 games over 30 points.
+In his career, Russell established Michigan records with four games over 40 points and 20 games over 30 points.
 He scored 48 points in a 1966 game against Northwestern and 45 points in a 1965 game against San Francisco.

-Russell was also an excellent rebounder as he averaged 8.4 rebounds per game in his career.
-His 676 career rebounds ranks 18th on the school’s career rebounding list.
-Russell was a sniper from the charity stripe with a career free throw percentage of 82.65%, 4th best in school history.
+Russell was also an excellent rebounder, he averaged 8.4 rebounds per game in his career.
+Russell’s career free throw percentage of 82.8 is the sixth best in school history.

 Russell didn’t just breath life into Michigan’s basketball program he completely revitalized it.
 Michigan was drawing overflow crowds at Yost Field House and built Crisler Arena or, as it is commonly known as, “The House That Cazzie Built” to accommodate the booming fan base.